FengPu/X2R-document/docs/extractor.rst

 **RDFGraph**

-*one element of ["json", "ntriples", "turtle", "rdfxml", "n3", "rdfa", "guess"]* and *string in a RDF serialization format*
+Accept *one element of ["json", "ntriples", "turtle", "rdfxml", "n3", "rdfa", "guess"]* and *string in a RDF serialization format*

-Extractor accepts a subset of RDF serialization formats.
-Users of Extractor should specify the input format in terms of "value" listed in the Table below.
+Extractor accepts RDF in the data structure of RDFGraph.
+RDFGraph is the internal data structure used to abstract RDF attributes and operations.
+Using RDFGraph also make Extractor independent from the diversity of RDF serialization formats.
+Currently RDFGraph accepts a subset of RDF serialization formats.
+To initialize a RDFGraph object, user should specify the input format in terms of "value" listed in the Table below.
 If users have no idea of what the format of input is, they can use the "guess" value to ask Extractor to recognize the input's format for them (if it is one of the supported format list).

 ======== =========== =================================================
 value    name        reference